lpsmodsimteam/2022HPCSummer/README.md

 For example, the [Silly Window Syndrome](https://en.wikipedia.org/wiki/Silly_window_syndrome) can be detected by measuring the window size for a packet.
 Similarly, [thrashing of virtual memory](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) is detectable by measuring page faults.

+# intended and actual results

+Intended goal: Can we measure the existance of deadlock (or livelock, or other known problems) in a simulation of a distributed system?

+actual results:
+* there are variations of deadlock: system-scale deadlock (everything stops) and component-scale deadlock (a subset of components deadlock)
+* there are theoretical conditions that are necessary for deadlock, but that doesn't indicate what to measure
+* the relation between implementation (in SST), DEVS, and theoretical constraints is uncoupled

+# how could next iteration of this effort be more effective?

 # tangential outcomes for the summer project

 Ben isn't clear how to convert from a story to an SST DES model of components and links.